Marketing

 • Clarify whether the event will be rescheduled

-Remember that the framework above is a good place to start informing attendees.
-When updating speakers or presenters, make sure to thank them for the time they invested and tell them how they can participate in the next event.
+Remember that the framework above is a good place to start letting attendees know about the change in plans.
+When updating speakers or presenters, make sure to thank them for the time they invested and tell them how they can participate in future events.

 3. Send event cancellation emails to attendees

-Once you've decided on a message, send it to attendees.
-The process for this step varies based on the event type (i.e., virtual or in-person) and the software you used for registration.
+Once you've decided on a message, inform attendees.
+The process for sending this message varies based on the event type (i.e., virtual or in-person) and the software you used for registration.

 For example, if you use Livestorm for virtual events, you can easily create an email template to send to attendees.
 You can use dynamic copy to customize the template efficiently.